Live the questions. This Rainer Maria Rilke quote had landed on me and stuck when I first heard it years ago.

 I easily slip back into my comfort zone.
 This Canadian life is very familiar.

-I am home for a spring and summer taking me to Ontario, Alberta and BC.
-I treasure the verdant, rolling hills of southern Ontario, the Rocky Mountains and the Pacific Ocean, perpetually calling my name.
+Home for the spring and summer visiting Ontario, Alberta and BC, I treasure the verdant, rolling hills of southern Ontario, the Rocky Mountains and the Pacific Ocean, perpetually calling my name.

-I love the Canadian ways filled with “I’m sorries” and over the top politeness.
+I am taken with the familiar Canadian ways filled with “I’m sorries” and over-the-top politeness.
 I adore road trips, vast open spaces, folk festivals, Canadian food (um, hello my soulmate maple syrup) and most importantly the people.